 - Alternative: We did without PUF for hundreds of years, and there are alternative products for every need.
 Maybe we stop making PUF…

 D1.
-Require Producers to Pay for Plastic Recycle
+Producers Could Pay for Plastic Recycle

 - To reduce waste to virtually zero, manufacturers must take responsibility for their products from production, shipping and sale, to use and re-use, recycle, compost or burn.